kanakawai-maui/olelo-honua/README.md

 ## 🌺🌸🌼 Bloom Your Internationalization Workflow! 🌷🌻🌹

 Struggling to keep up with the demands of managing translation files for your multilingual app?
-Tools like i18next or react-i18next often leave you stuck in manual workflows, relying on services like Google Translate or ChatGPT to fill the gaps.
+Useful tools like [i18next](https://github.com/i18next/i18next) often still leave you stuck in manual workflows, relying on services like Google Translate or ChatGPT to fill the gaps.
  It’s tedious, time-consuming, and easy to make mistakes.

 That’s where **ʻŌlelo Honua** comes in.
 This tool takes the hassle out of internationalization (i18n) by automating translation file creation and updates.
 Beyond just saving time, it ensures your translations are accurate, culturally appropriate, and free from common errors.